Losant/losant-docs/docs/applications/data-explorer.md

 * **D - Forward**: Moves the time range forward by the current time range duration.
 * **E - Now**: Moves the "End" time to the current time, and "Start" time to "now minus the current time range duration".
 * **F - Devices / Tags**: A [device query](/devices/device-queries/#querying-by-devices) for selecting which devices to return data against.
 All attributes from each device that matches the query will be returned; however, the format of the returned data (and whether data even can be returned) will change depending on each attribute's type and the selected aggregation method.
 * **G - Aggregation**: The aggregator function to use for accumulating the data into the selected resolution.
-Defaults to MEAN (i.e., the average of all the values in a resolution window).
+Defaults to Mean (i.e., the average of all the values in a resolution window).
 If NONE is selected in the "Aggregation" dropdown, then all data points within the selected time range will be returned for each device.
 "Resolution" does not apply to unaggregated data, so that dropdown will disappear.
 * **H - Resolution**: The size of the aggregation window, which determines how many points will be displayed for a time range.
 For example, a three-hour time range at five-minute resolution would have 36 data points - one for each five-minute period in those three hours.

 ## Graphs Tab

 ![Data Display](/images/applications/data-explorer-data-display.png "Data Display")

 After building your data query, the Graph tab will update to show an array of graphable attributes with "spark lines" representing a simplified version of that attribute's data over the given time period.
-Only attributes of the **Number** and **Boolean** types can be displayed on the cartesian grid, unless **COUNT** is the chosen aggregation.
+Only attributes of the **Number** and **Boolean** types can be displayed on the cartesian grid, unless **Count** is the chosen aggregation.
 In that case, the number of times **String** and **GPS** attributes are reported per resolution period will also be displayed on the graph.

 Hovering your mouse over the main graph will display a tooltip with the exact value of each graphed attribute at that time.